MOTORBIKE RIDING LESSON FOR BEGINNERS AND NOVICE RIDERS IN HANOI

 Motorbike Riding Lesson In Hanoi For Beginners

-This motorbike riding lesson is only provided to customers who want to rent scooters for riding in Hanoi as a commuter or riders who join our guided trips.
-It’s not provided as a stand-alone service.
-Therefore, if you want to explore Vietnam on your own on self-guided trips and want this motorbike riding lesson then sadly we don’t offer it.
-Riding in Vietnam is dangerous and it requires much more than just riding ability.
-It’s, in fact, more like a game of coming back in one piece!
+This motorbike riding lesson is only available for customers who rent scooters for commuting in Hanoi or riders joining our guided trips.
+It is not offered as a stand-alone service.
+If you want to explore Vietnam on your own and need a riding lesson first, sadly we don’t provide this service.

 Vietnam Motorbike Hanoi Rental - Motorbike Riding Lesson For Beginners.
 Vietnam Motorbike Rental advices and tips for beginners on motorcycle to Vietnam to avoid dangerous water buffalos

-Just watch the video below and see how two girls who were beginners managed Honda XR125 dirt bikes.
-With our guide leading your way, you will get through this.
-Flow as a fish in the river!
+Watch the video below and see how two beginner riders handled Honda XR125L dirt bikes.
+With our guide leading the way, you can do it too.
+Flow like a fish in the river!

-Motorbike Riding Lesson In Details
+Detailed Motorbike Riding Lesson

 Vietnam Motorbike Hanoi Rental - Motorbike Riding Lesson For Beginners.
 Vietnam Motorbike Rental motorcycle driving lesson